 Birth of Aussieinwanderlust

-I stuck at it for a month or so and had a product I knew wasn’t perfect but nice enough to start loading content and share past experiences.
+I stuck at it for a month or so and created a product I knew wasn’t perfect but nice enough to start loading travel content and sharing my past experiences.
 I had opened up numerous social media accounts on Instagram, YouTube, Pinterest, Facebook, LinkedIn and Twitter so I could share my content as far as possible.
 Turns out that wasn’t too far at all!!!

 Since then I have managed to work with Surf Camp Berbere and other tour companies in Morocco, check out the largest active volcano in Europe and one of the world's most frequently erupting volcanoes thanks to Etna Tours, dine at Michelin star restaurants and review different accommodation options.
 I’m continuing to expand and can’t wait to see what the future holds for me online.